RSamal/go-in-5-minutes/episode18/README.md

 # Reminder

-Don't forget to follow [follow on Twitter](https://twitter.com/goin5minutes) and [subscribe to the mailing list](https://www.goin5minutes.com/subscribe/)!
+Don't forget to follow on Twitter (https://twitter.com/goin5minutes) and subscribe to the mailing list (https://www.goin5minutes.com/subscribe/).

 # Outline